skalee/active_model_serializers-namespaces/README.md

 ## Compatibility note

 This gem is designed for Active Model Serializers 0.8.x only.

-Although newer versions of AMS are also available, currently 0.8.x is [most recommended for new projects][ams-maintenance].
+It won't be updated for 0.9 neither for 0.10 due to fundamental architecture changes in Active Model Serializers.

 ## When is it useful?